nutbasednews/nutbasednews.github.io/_pages/go-vegan.md

 - [Dominion](https://www.dominionmovement.com/)

-    We believe that in order to understand why considering veganism is so important, you need to first undersand what your purchase demands before it reaches your plate.
-The majority of us consume meat, diary and eggs without ever thinking about the origin of these products.
+    To understand why considering veganism is so important, one first needs to understand what their purchase demands before it reaches their plate.
+The majority of us consume meat, dairy and eggs without ever thinking about the origin of these products.
+This documentary will help you with that.

 - [Land of hope and glory](https://www.landofhopeandglory.org/)